 The Council is considering management measures to address the ability of vessels to retain their South Atlantic rock shrimp limited access endorsements.
 Concern exists regarding the provision to require vessels with endorsements to land a minimum of 15,000 pounds of South Atlantic rock shrimp in at least one calendar year during four consecutive calendar years.
 In addition, the Council is considering reinstatement of endorsements lost due to either not meeting the landing requirement by 12/31/2007 or failing to renew the endorsement within the specified timeframe.
 This is to ensure that enough effort will continue to be active to maintain a viable fishery and its infrastructure.
-The Council is also concerned about confusion about the rock shrimp limited access endorsement as implemented in the final rule versus the limited access permit as specified in Amendment 5.
+The Council is also concerned about confusion about the rock shrimp "limited access endorsement" as implemented in the final rule versus the "limited access permit" as specified in Amendment 5.
 Indications are that a number of individuals did not renew their endorsements when they renewed their rock shrimp permits because they did not understand they needed both an open access permit and a limited access endorsement.
+The Council is concerned about vessels with limited access endorsements fishing in South Atlantic waters without an approved Vessel Monitoring System.
+Hence, an action to verify operation and activation of such a system is being proposed for renewal, reinstatement or transfer of a rock shrimp limited access endorsement.
 A latent need exists to acquire economic data from shrimp permit holders in the region.
 Such data collection would allow NOAA Fisheries Service to conduct the analyses required by the Magnuson-Stevens Act and other applicable law and assist the Council to fully understand how proposed management measures would impact shrimp fishermen and dealers.